 After you complete one of the program options listed above, you'll need to apply to take, sit for, and pass the NCLEX-RN licensing examination.
 This is a requirement in all U.S. states and territories as well as the District of Columbia, and it must be completed before you can practice in the field.

-Getting your first job as an RN can be exciting.
+Getting your first job in the field can be exciting.
 If your school offers job placement assistance or has a career services department, you could have the opportunity to be lined up with interviews, or you may have access to online job banks.
 Additionally, many practicum opportunities can result in job offers.

 If you have trouble landing a position right off the bat, then volunteering your time with local organizations, hospitals, or clinics can be an excellent way to add experience to your resume and make industry contacts.
-Further to this, it can be a good idea to keep an eye out for RN positions that are temporary or part time.
+It can be a good idea to keep an eye out for positions that are temporary or part time.
 While these may not be your ideal choice, they can offer the chance to build experience or gain seniority.
-Plus, depending on the state you are planning to practice in, your RN license could qualify you to work as a nursing assistant or practical/vocational nurse until you find a suitable RN position.
+Plus, depending on the state you are planning to practice in, your license could qualify you to work as a nursing assistant or practical/vocational nurse until you find a suitable position.

 - High school diploma or GED equivalent